-Participate in the development, implementation and review of management plans and rules to attain the objects of the Marine Estate Management Act 2014 and purposes of marine protected areas.

-- Provide input to the development and implementation of education programs and materials to promote public education, appreciation and enjoyment of marine protected areas. - Provide input to the development, implementation and review of compliance plans, including activities associated with enforcement, education, development of interpretive materials, and reporting to attain zone and management objectives. - Assess applications for activities requiring consent and prepare permits in accordance with statutory and policy requirements, as well as liaise and provide information to consent and determining authorities regarding developments/activities affecting, or in the locality of, marine protected areas. - Prepare correspondence and briefing notes to internal and external stakeholders, including on matters that are politically or commercially sensitive - Procure goods, services and contractors associated with the management and maintenance of marine protected areas and assets including vessels, moorings, markers, signage and advisory materials in accordance with statutory and policy requirements. - Assist with marine protected area research and monitoring programs including mastering vessels, deploying and retrieving research equipment, and conducting scientific diving operations - Liaise with DPI Fisheries, Office of Environment and Heritage and local communities (Aboriginal and non-Aboriginal) to ensure protection and preservation of sites and objects of special cultural significance, as well as community liaison activities, and represent the Department at meetings, workshops and stakeholder forums.
+- Participate in the development, implementation and review of management plans and rules to attain the objectives of the Marine Estate Management Act 2014 and purposes of marine protected areas - Provide input to the development and implementation of education programs and materials to promote public education, appreciation and enjoyment of marine protected areas. - Assess applications for activities requiring consent and prepare permits in accordance with statutory and policy requirements, as well as liaise and provide information to consent and determining authorities regarding developments/activities affecting, or in the locality of, marine protected areas. - Prepare correspondence and briefing notes to internal and external stakeholders, including on matters that are politically or commercially sensitive - Procure goods, services and contractors associated with the management and maintenance of marine protected areas and assets including moorings, markers, signage and advisory materials in accordance with statutory and policy requirements. - Liaise with government agencies and local communities (Aboriginal and non-Aboriginal) to ensure protection and preservation of sites and objects of special cultural significance, as well as community liaison activities, and represent the Department at meetings, workshops and stakeholder forums. - Provide advice on legislation, policy, procedures and technical matters to internal and external stakeholders and prepare correspondence and briefing notes to internal and external stakeholders.